tlswg/tls13-spec/draft-ietf-tls-tls13.md

 secrets down the right side include handshake context and therefore can be used to derive working keys without additional context.
 With the exception of finished keys, the secrets down the left are never used to generate working keying material.
+Note that the different calls to Derive-Secret() may take different Messages arguments, even with the same secret.
+In a 0-RTT exchange, Derive-Secret is called with four distinct transcripts; in a 1-RTT only exchange with three distinct transcripts.

 If no PSK is available, then the first Add-Secret() stage is omitted and the (EC)DHE secret is mixed with the empty secret (0).
 Of course, this